For Members of the Public

-If you’ve identified an internship that you’d like to complete to fulfill the DH 195/196 requirement, please begin by sending a description of the internship you have in mind to Dr. Sanders Garcia.
-Once Dr. Sanders Garcia approves it, you’ll need to fill out a course contract, using the course number DH 195.
-Please list Ashley Sanders as the faculty mentor, include a short description of the internship you’ll complete, and enter “written report” in the “Tangible Evidence” field.
+If you’ve identified an internship that you’d like to complete to fulfill the DH 195/196 requirement, please begin by sending a description of the internship you have in mind to Dr. Sanders Garcia to approve it.
+Once you have received approval, you’ll need to fill out a course contract (on MyUCLA), using the course number DH 195.
+Please list Ashley Sanders Garcia as the faculty mentor, include a short description of the internship you’ll complete, and enter “written report” in the “Tangible Evidence” field.
 Email the course contract to Dr. Sanders Garcia and Kerry Allen, who will ensure you’re enrolled in the class.
-Once the internship begins, you’ll meet with Dr. Sanders Garcia periodically to discuss your progress.
-You’ll also be asked to complete a series of writing assignments and a final paper reflecting on your experience in the internship.
+Once the internship begins, you’ll meet with Dr. Garcia periodically to discuss your progress.
+You’ll also be asked to complete a series of writing assignments on your experience in the internship.

-If you need help identifying an internship, please start your search with BruinView, which contains a number of internship opportunities.
+If you need help identifying an internship, please start your search with Handshake, which contains a number of internship opportunities.

-DH199 is the capstone research class, usually offered in the spring.
+DH 199 is the capstone research class, usually offered in the spring.
 Students work with faculty members in groups to complete digital projects.
-You’ll receive more information about this in the winter quarter, and will enroll in the class via course contract.
+You’ll enroll in the class via course contract.

 I’m having trouble finding an elective class to meet the DH requirements.
 What can I do?

 If you have identified another class (not included on the official list of approved courses) that has a substantial digital component, you can petition for it to be counted toward the minor.
-Just fill out the following petition form.
-These forms are usually reviewed once per quarter and once over the summer.
+In order to do this, please fill out the course petition form.

 Can I do an independent study for course credit?

-Yes, you can enroll in an independent study, using the course number DH196, but you’ll need to identify a DH faculty member to work with and a project to work on.
+Yes, you can enroll in an independent study, using the course number DH 199, but you’ll need to identify a DH faculty member to work with and a project to work on.

 Can a class count for both the DH minor and my major?

-Yes, but no more than two upper division courses (8 to 10 units) may be applied toward both this minor and a major or minor in another department or program.
+Yes, but no more than two courses (8 to 10 units) may be applied toward both this minor and a major or minor in another department or program.

 Can a class count for both the DH minor and a GE requirement?